-The video localization sector has rocketed since video on demand services took the world by storm.
-As top providers compete to seduce worldwide audiences with localized video content, dubbing and voiceover service providers are in higher demand than ever to deliver television series, films, cartoons and documentaries voiced with local flavour.
+Content localization has rocketed and dubbing and voiceover service providers are in higher demand than ever to deliver television series, films, cartoons, corporate videos, documentaries, advertising, etc. voiced with local flavour.

-These same content providers are confronted with a multitude of operational and legal challenges as they continuously receive and deliver cross-border projects.
-Personal data is often involved and requires a good understanding of market-specific protection laws.
+Language service providers are confronted with a multitude of operational and legal challenges as they continuously receive and deliver cross-border projects.
+Personal data is often involved and requires a good understanding and constant monitoring of market-specific protection laws.

 Voice localization projects share a unique and potentially dangerous dynamic.
 Every project requires a continual exchange of biometric personal data that is protected by data protection laws worldwide – VOICE.